Back Pain After Car Accident & Back Injury From Car Accident

 Treatment options for a broken back

-When someone suffers a broken back, the first step should be to immobilize the back in order to prevent any further injury.
-If the victim cannot receive medical attention right away, they can use over the counter medication to relieve pain and use ice to bring down inflammation.
+When someone suffers a broken back, the first step should be immobilizing the back to prevent further injury.
+If the victim cannot receive medical attention immediately, they can use over-the-counter medication to relieve pain and ice to reduce inflammation.

-When the victim reports to the emergency room with a back injury, the doctor may perform a physical exam and order X-rays in order to diagnose the exact problem and to figure out the best possible course of treatment.
+When the victim reports to the emergency room with a back injury after a car accident, the doctor may perform a physical exam and order X-rays to diagnose the exact problem and determine the best possible course of treatment.

 Common treatments for back injuries include: